owst/rbar/README.md

   on STDOUT.

-  N.B. if the variable source range must intersect with the input rectangle range.
+  N.B. the variable source range must intersect with the input rectangle range.
 If multiple variables are identified by this intersection, the first is chosen to be inlined.